 Other relevant qualifications or a combination of relevant qualifications and industrial experience may be considered for direct entry to Level 6 in accordance with the University's AP(E)L procedures.
+The

-The Admissions Tutors can advise.
+Admissions Tutors can advise.

-European Students wishing to study for an Ordinary degree may be granted direct entry for the final year if they have satisfied the following entry requirements:
+European Students wishing to study for an Ordinary degree may seek direct entry, via an AP(E)L claim, for the final year if they have satisfied the following entry requirements: